 - Smooth transitions: Cluster boundaries are soft, not sharp---the KL regularization prevents gaps in the latent space.

-This structure emerges purely from the ELBO objective.
-We never told the model which digits are similar; it discovered this from pixel-level reconstruction pressure combined with the smoothness constraint of the KL term.
+This structure emerges from the ELBO alone.
+The model was never told which digits are similar---it inferred proximity from pixel-level reconstruction pressure and the KL smoothness constraint.

 Latent Space Interpolation